iost-official/iost-docs/website/versioned_docs/version-1.0.4/2-intro-of-iost/Smart-contract.md

 original_id: Smart-contract
 ---

-Smart contracts receive and execute transactions within the block, in order to maintain the <<??>> and produce irreversible proof.
+Smart contracts receive and execute transactions within the block, in order to maintain the variables of smart contract insides blockchain and produce irreversible proof.
 IOST implements general ABI interfaces, plug-and-play multi-language support, and can generate the result of the consensus.
 This has substantially improved the usability of the blockchain.

 ## ABI Interface